How to disable the Microsoft Windows System Restore

 Computer malware can hide in the System Restore area, making them difficult to delete and detect.
-Even with an antivirus protection program on the computer, it may be necessary to disable the System Restore temporarily and then run the antivirus in Windows Safe Mode.
+Even with a computer antivirus protection program, it may be necessary to disable the System Restore temporarily and then run the antivirus in Windows Safe Mode.
 Disabling the System Restore can also help conserve hard drive space for anyone who needs more disk space.

 Disabling the System Restore feature should only be a troubleshooting step and not a solution.
 We still recommend keeping the System Restore enabled in case you encounter problems down the road.
 After disabling the System Restore, don't forget to re-enable it later.